TobiasSchaffner/TimeTracker/README.md

 # Time Tracker

-A plain simple screen time tracker for linux.
+A plain simple screen time tracker for linux written in Rust.

 It tracks the time that your screen was unlocked.